Curing a Developmental Disorder: The mTOR Pathway and TSC

 Developing Tools for EV Research

 To facilitate EV research, I envisioned a tool that enables cell-type-specific and temporal EV labeling, aiding the construction of an EV communication atlas.
+There were numerous debunked claims regarding new technologies that can magically isolate EVs.
 Since EV studies are predominantly in vitro due to limited in vivo tools, my lab initially employed DNA electroporation to fluorescently label EVs.
 However, this method had limitations in cell-type specificity and temporal control.
 To overcome these issues, I developed an inducible fluorescently labeled EV mouse using a Cre-recombinase system.
 This transgenic model enables EV imaging, flow cytometry sorting, and biochemical tracking.
 We validated the model through multiple approaches and are collaborating with institutions such as the Mayo Clinic, Boston Children’s Hospital, and Washington University in St. Louis to distribute this tool.

 Standardizing EV isolation remains a challenge in the field.
 To address this, we published guidelines and a book chapter detailing rigorous and reproducible EV isolation techniques.
 Our transgenic inducible CD9-GFP mouse provides an additional layer of stringency for EV studies, offering an urgently needed tool for the community.